-The phrase general executive officer includes every officer of the corporation charged with and performing general executive duties of the corporation who is elected by the shareholders, elected or appointed by the board of directors, or if initially appointed by another officer, such appointment must be ratified by the board of directors.
-A general executive officer must have company-wide authority with respect to assigned functions or duties or must be responsible for an entire division of the company.
+The phrase general executive officer includes every officer of the corporation charged with and performing general executive duties of the corporation who is elected by the shareholders, elected or appointed by the board of directors, or, if initially appointed by another officer, such appointment must be ratified by the board of directors.
+A general executive officer must have company-wide authority with respect to assigned functions or duties, or must be responsible for an entire division of the company.

-Receipts Factor
+Receipts factor

-The percentage of the taxpayer's receipts allocated to New York State is determined by dividing 100% of the taxpayer's receipts from loans (including the taxpayer's portion of a participation in a loan) and financing leases and all other business receipts earned within New York State during the period the taxpayer is entitled to allocate by the total amount of the taxpayer's receipts from loans

-(including the taxpayer's portion of a participation in a loan) and financing leases and all other business receipts earned within and outside New York State during the period the taxpayer is entitled to allocate.
+Determine the percentage of the taxpayer's receipts allocated to New York State by dividing 100% of the taxpayer's receipts from loans (including the taxpayer's portion of a participation in a loan), financing leases, and all other business receipts earned within New York State during the period the taxpayer is entitled to allocate, by the total amount of the taxpayer's receipts from loans (including the taxpayer's portion of a participation in a loan), financing leases, and all other business receipts earned within and outside New York State during the period the taxpayer is entitled to allocate.